 Expert Testimony – The exposure to litigation has become a very real factor in determining how much testing is enough.
 In order to provide more thorough advice to his clients in this area, Mr. Bender has gained invaluable experience and insight by testifying in a number of cases as an expert witness on software development, testing, and software contracts.
 His clients in this area include Wells Fargo Bank, the California Department of Corrections, ScanGraphics, Spectra Renal Chem, and the Central Illinois Light Company.

-Industry Standards – Mr. Bender was the technical leader for defining the industry’s Y2K Software Test Certification Standards.
+Industry Standards – Mr. Bender was the technical leader for defining the industry’s Y2K worldwide Software Test Certification Standards.
 Various individuals and organizations were on the review committee such as the IEEE Y2K group, SEI, and the CIO of Canada.
-Mr. Bender also assisted in defining the current Software Quality Guidelines for the U.S. Food and Drug Administration.
+Mr. Bender assisted in defining the current Software Quality Guidelines for the U.S. Food and Drug Administration.
+He has also worked with the Object Management Group on defining industry standards for Business Requirements.

-Conferences – Mr. Bender is a frequent keynote and track speaker at various conferences including SQE’s STAR and Better Software, USPDI’s International Software Testing, QAI’s International Software Testing, PSQT’s testing conferences, ICS TEST (Germany), and ASM.
+Conferences – Mr. Bender is a frequent keynote and track speaker at various conferences including SQE’s STAR and Better Software, USPDI’s International Software Testing, QAI’s International Software Testing, PSQT’s testing conferences, ICS TEST (Germany), China Test, SIGIST (Israel), NISTL (nuclear industry), and ASM.
 He has also been a frequent speaker at the American Bar Association’s national conference speaking on the topics of Software Liability and Ambiguities in Contract, Laws, and Regulations.

 Awards – Mr. Bender was one of the first programmers ever awarded IBM’s Outstanding Invention Award.
 This was for his breakthroughs on code based testing via data flow analysis.